johnnyf-hcp/vault-demo-adp-transform/README.md

-# Demo of HashiCorp Vault Advanced Data Protection tokenization feature
+# Demo of HashiCorp Vault Transit Engine and Advanced Data Protection features
 This is using a Jupyter notebook to execute the steps required.
 It also assumes that you have HashiCorp Vault installed and configured on your side.